KABADATeam/KABADA-AI/README.md

 #### Testing on windows
 To test if all necessary components are installed start the rest server as describer previously.
-Then also from repository's root directory run
+Then also from repository's root directory via CMD run
 ```buildoutcfg
 python tests/fake_client.py
 ```